0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 ### And what is an action then?
 You may ask

 You can think of an action as a song, and a workflow as a playlist.
-In more technical terms, an action is a self contained piece of code meant to be run as a step in a larger workflow.
+In more technical terms, an action is a self-contained piece of code meant to be run as a step in a larger workflow.
 There's actually a [marketplace](https://github.com/marketplace?type=actions) for actions and Github itself maintains quite a lot of [them](https://github.com/actions).
-The name of an action has the following structure `repo/action-name@version`, for example, `actions/checkout@v4` which clones the repo and configures the working directory of the machine to be the root of your repository (I would bet this is the most used action by far).
+The name of an action has the following structure `repo/action-name@version`, for example, `actions/checkout@v4` which clones the repo, and then configures the working directory of the machine to be the root of your repository (I would bet this is the most used action by far).

 I won't extend further as I could write a blog just on this topic, [refer to the docs](https://docs.github.com/en/actions/sharing-automations/creating-actions/about-custom-actions)